asterictnl-lvdw/M365SAT/README.md

 - Output Parsers: If you develop a new method to output a report into a different file format, place the parser in the .\output directory.

 ## 6. About M35SAT's Security
-As a Vulnerability Assessor, I take security very seriously.
+As a Cyber Security Specialist, I take security very seriously.
 Please be aware that this program can execute various inspector modules, which means that potentially malicious scripts could be run if not properly managed.
 I am not responsible for any damage or loss of files that may occur in such cases.

 To maintain a secure environment, please follow these best practices: